 Internal condoms help prevent STDs.

-Condoms and internal condoms are the only methods of birth control that also help prevent sexually transmitted infections.
+Condoms and internal condoms are the only methods of birth control that also help prevent sexually transmitted infections like HIV, chlamydia, and gonorrhea.
 Even if you’re already using a different kind of birth control to avoid pregnancy, it’s a good idea to also use condoms or internal condoms every time you have sex to help protect yourself against STDs.
 That’s an important part of taking care of yourself.

 They’re latex-free and comfortable.

 Good news for people who have latex allergies or sensitivities: internal condoms are made from a soft plastic material called nitrile.
 They’re totally hypoallergenic and won’t irritate sensitive genital skin.

 Because internal condoms are larger than male condoms and don’t fit snugly around a penis, they give your partner’s penis more breathing room, which some people find more comfortable.

 Using internal condoms can make sex better.
 Seriously.